 Construction works for raising the dam incorporated the former marina to serve as a quarry and RCC production site.
 The RCC materials were sourced from the hillsides around the marina and conveyed using a conveyor system, to reduce the number of truck movements and improve the project’s environmental footprint.
 Around 650,000 cubic yards of RCC was utilised to raise the dam.

-The raising of the dam necessitated the removal of about two inches of concrete from the downstream face of the dam and about a foot of concrete from the roof's top.
+The raising of the dam necessitated the removal of 2in of concrete from the downstream face of the dam and about a foot of concrete from the roof’s top.

 Contractors for the Californian project